 The assessment of the five outcomes will be by means of unseen closed-book short answer questions.

-On successful achievement of this unit, you will be eligible to apply to REHIS for the Intermediate Food Hygiene Certificate.
+On successful achievement of this unit, you will be eligible to apply for dual certification to REHIS for the Intermediate Food Hygiene Certificate.